Vincent440/react-memory-game/docs/README.md

-# react-memory-game
+# React Memory Game
-a memory game with React, Application's UI is split into components, that have component state, and respond to user events.
+Memory game utilizing React, this Application's UI is split into components that have component state and respond to user events.